-- Assessment and Treasurer data: The Open Data Hub for assessment and treasurer data is a collection of the data that we report.
+The Open Data Hub for assessment and taxation open data is a collection of the data that we report.
 This data is updated weekly, review the README.txt file in the download to note the date of the last refresh.

-- Recorded documents: The Auditor's Office maintains copies of recorded documents online for you to search.
-The Auditor's document search will provide you with the recording numbers of recorded documents related to specific parcels.
-You may alternately use the search tools in the Joint Lobby Self-Service area to obtain unofficial copies of recorded documents.
+The Auditor's Office maintains recorded documents.
+The Auditor's recorded document search will provide you with the reference numbers of recorded documents related to specific parcels.
+Copies of the documents may be requests of the Auditor's Office for a fee.

 The buttons to your left represent other helpful information that are commonly requested of our office.

 - The Department of Revenue has many statistical reports on assessment and taxation.

 - The levy annual reports help citizens and taxing districts understand and monitor levy data/information.

 - The residential property sales lists are detailed property sales information used in our analysis to set assessed values.

 Public Records Requests

 To submit a Public Records request, we ask that you use the County's Public Records Request Portal.
 Records requests are for existing physical records, not information.